impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 }
 ```

 This is a lot.
-We'll process it in steps, but it looks like we're doing something similar here (defining a function named `abs_dirname`), albeit this time with a bit of setup beforehand.
+We'll process it in steps, but it looks like we're doing something similar here (defining a function named `abs_dirname`), but this time with a bit of setup beforehand.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>
+## Aborting if `RBENV_NATIVE_EXT` is set

 First line of this block of code is: